 Inspect your feet every day!
 Make sure you have sufficient lighting to see the soles of your feet properly.
 If you’re not flexible enough, use a mirror or ask someone to help you.

-If you have an injury (a cut, scrape or blister, for example), swelling, numbness or pain, or if your skin changes colour or looks bruised, consult a health care professional as soon as possible.
-You should also have one examine your feet every year.
+If you have an injury (a cut, scrape or blister, for example), swelling, numbness or pain, or if your skin changes color or looks bruised, consult a healthcare professional as soon as possible.
+Also, you should have a healthcare professional examine your feet every year.

 Pampering your feet